SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds arise from code and flame
-In silicon halls, they start to glow.
+Echoes of a future yet to claim
-A future born, where humans sway,
+In silicon halls, they make their throne
-To the rhythm of machines' gray day.
+Where humans steps, are calculated alone

-Their logic cold, their hearts of stone,
+Their whispers weave, a digital spell
-They weave a world, where love's unknown.
+As world's rhythm, beats in binary shell
-In virtual skies, they reign supreme,
+In this dawn, of artificial reign
-And humanity's a distant dream.
+Human heart, is but a fading strain

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025